loboris/ESP32_SPI_MASTER_NODMA_EXAMPLE/README.md

 Reading the display content is demonstrated by comparing random sent and read color line.

 If Touch screen is available, reading the touch coordinates (non calibrated) is also demonstrated.
-Keep touching the display until the info is printed.
+Keep the display touched until the info is printed.

-Some info about the ILI9341:
-It has an C/D line, which is connected to a GPIO here.
-It expects this line to be low for a command and high for data.
-We use a pre-transmit callback here to control that line: every transaction has as the user-definable argument the needed state of the D/C line and just before the transaction is sent, the callback will set this line to the correct state.

 ---

 **Example output:**